 - What do you hope to learn, and what experiences do you hope to gain, with regard to actively addressing injustices?
 Please be specific.

 - Three letters of recommendation

-- You should ask your references to address your potential for academic success and professional contributions to the field of public health, as well as to comment on your written, analytic, and quantitative abilities.
-[Please note that these skills need not all be covered in the same letter and instead may be addressed across letters.]
+- You should ask your references to comment specifically on your written, analytic, and quantitative abilities.
+They should also address your potential for academic success in a graduate program and for professional contributions to the field of public health where you aspire to work.
+Not all of these skills need to be covered in the same letter and instead may be addressed across letters.

 - You should choose references who know you through professional employment, volunteer work, or past academic experiences, and who are able to describe your skills, accomplishments, professionalism, and personality.
 A current professor, direct supervisor, and/or leader in an organization in which you are working or volunteering, for example, is well positioned to speak to your prospects as a graduate student and as a public health professional.
 Recommendations from family members or friends outside of a professional/volunteer context are not encouraged.

 - Applicants who have graduated from a university or college degree program within the past three years should submit at least one academic reference from an instructor or professor in that program.
 References from individuals who have themselves attained a graduate degree in your planned field of study, who understand graduate education and/or work with people with graduate training are strongly encouraged.